 Where To Find Goals

 Goals can be used with Smart Walk-Thrus, Resources, Shuttles, ShoutOuts and Onboarding.
 All of these Apps, with the exception of Onboarding, can have Main Goals and Milestone Goals.
-Setting goals is done in different menu in the WalkMe Editor.
+Setting goals is in the WalkMe Editor.

 For Smart Walk-Thrus, use the Settings Menu to create a Goal.
-For Onboarding, Goals are set when create your tasks.
+For Onboarding, Goals are set when creating your tasks.